la5nta/pat/README.md

 # wl2k-go

-wl2k-go is a collection of Go packages that implement various parts needed to build a Winlink 2000 client.
+wl2k-go is a collection of Go packages implementing various parts needed to build a Winlink 2000 client.
+It includes a Winlink client running on Linux, OS X and other unix-like platforms.

 The project's goal is to encourage and faciliate development of cross-platform Winlink 2000 clients.

-wl2k-go is not affiliated with The Winlink Development Team nor the Winlink 2000 project [http://winlink.org].

 _This project is under heavy development and breaking API changes are to be expected._

-## cmd/wl2k: The sandbox client application
+## cmd/wl2k: The client application

 cmd/wl2k is a fully working cross-platform Winlink client with basic messaging capabilities.

 It is the primary sandbox/prototype application for the various wl2k-go sub-packages, and provides both a command line interface and a responsive (mobile-friendly) web interface.

+It is mainly developed for Linux, but has also been tested on OS X and Android.

 See [Building from source](https://github.com/LA5NTA/wl2k-go/wiki/Building-from-source) for build instructions.